Nukesor/comfy-table/README.md

 - [Usage of unsafe](#unsafe)
 - [Comparison with other libraries](#comparison-with-other-libraries)

+## State of the Project

+Comfy-table is considered practically finished.
+It contains all major features that were planned and received a lot of additional features along the way!

+- Comfy-table still receives regular version bumps for its few dependencies.
+- Pull requests for wished for and approved features will be reviewed and eventually merged.
+- New releases are pushed when new features are added or when requested.

 ## Features

 - Dynamic arrangement of content depending on a given width.